rz-platform/rzm/README.md

 * Git as storage

-Fully-functional Git Server with authentication against RZM implemented in [rz-gitserver](https://github.com/rz-platform/rz-gitserver).
+Fully-functional Git Server with TexFlow-authentication implemented in [tf-gitserver](https://github.com/texflow/tf-gitserver).

 ## Development

+TexFlow uses Git on top of the file system as a data master.
+User accounts and repositories meta-data persists in Redis.
 This is Scala 2.13 application.

 The front-end is implemented using Twirl template engine (https://github.com/playframework/twirl).
 CSS styles and separate per-page JS bundles are stored in [./frontend](./frontend).

-RZM uses Git on top of the file system as a data master.
-User accounts and repositories meta-data persists in Redis.

 ### Backend development

 * JDK 11+ required;
 * https://scala-sbt.org
+* libsodium
 * Redis 5+

 Run app in live-reload mode (from repository root):